carlos-mora-jd/backgroundjobs/README.md

 # README

 Small application to execute  background jobs when export a list of users to csv file and import data from CSV file.
-Too a liitle demostration about WebSockets using ActionCable
+Too a liitle demostration about WebSockets using ActionCable.
+### Topics
+ - Executes a job when a user export data to csv file and create a message
+ - Executes a job when a user import data from csv file and create a log with the status of the task
+ - Uses WebSockets to see the messages or send messages between users or subscriptions.

 * Ruby version 2.2.6
 * Rails version 5.0.1